ryanadamczyk/ryanadamczyk.github.io/_posts/2024-09-12-powerautomate-microsoft-form.md

     - This compose action formats the EndTime variable to be usable in creating a meeting invite properly
 14. Set StartTime
     - Name: StartTime
-    - Value: Use the dyanmic output of the Formatted StartTime compose action
+    - Value: Use the dynamic output of the Formatted StartTime compose action
 15. Set EndTime
     - Name: EndTime
     - Value: Use the dynamic output of the Formatted EndTime compose action